oxen-io/session-pysogs/docs/snippets/rooms.md

-# Rooms!
+# Rooms

-Rooms are great, OMG, Rooms are like **brooms** that answered nay to "the b or not the b".
+These endpoints are related to retrieving and setting properties of SOGS discussion rooms.